 If yes, you need to inform the meeting.
-When it is discussed, you will have the right to make representations to the meeting as a member of the public, but must then withdraw from the meeting.
+When it is discussed, you will have the right to make representations to the meeting as a member of the public, but you should not partake in general discussion or vote.

 Is the interest not related to any of the above?
-If so, it is likely to be another interest.
+If so, it is likely to be an other interest.
 You will need to declare the interest, but may participate in discussion and voting on the item.